cuteshaun/react-aria-hooks/README.md

 # react-aria-hooks

-A lightweight collection of accessible React hooks (a11y) for building inclusive, screen-reader-friendly web applications.
+A lightweight set of accessible React hooks (a11y) for building inclusive, screen reader–friendly web applications.

 ## 📣 What is `useAnnouncer`?

-Screen readers **do not automatically announce dynamic visual updates** like “Message sent” or “7 results found.”
-Unless you move focus or use ARIA live regions, these updates may go unnoticed.
+Screen readers **do not automatically announce dynamic updates** like “Message sent” or “7 results found.”
+Unless focus moves or an ARIA live region is used, these changes can go unnoticed.

-The `useAnnouncer` hook solves this by allowing you to **programmatically announce messages to screen readers** — without moving focus or affecting layout.
+The `useAnnouncer` hook enables you to **programmatically send messages to screen readers** — without disrupting the layout or moving focus.

 ## ✨ Features

 * 🔊 `useAnnouncer` — announce messages via `aria-live` regions
-* ♿️ Follows accessibility best practices and standards (WAI-ARIA)
+* ♿️ Follows accessibility best practices (WAI-ARIA)
-* ⚛️ Works with any React project (TypeScript-ready, zero dependencies)
+* ⚛️ Works in any React project (TypeScript-ready, zero dependencies)
-* 🧹 Easy to integrate, composable and tree-shakable
+* 🧹 Composable, tree-shakable, and easy to integrate

 ## 📦 Installation